Banx87/lyricsearch/README.md

-A little React project that searches for song lyrics using a free restricted API.
+A little React project that searches for song lyrics using Musixmatches free restricted API.